The Halo Graphic Novel

-The Halo Graphic Novel is a graphic novel anthology published by Marvel Comics in partnership with Bungie, set in the universe of the science fiction franchise Halo.
+The Halo Graphic Novel is a 2006 graphic novel anthology published by Marvel Comics in partnership with Bungie, set in the universe of the science fiction franchise Halo.
 The Halo Graphic Novel was the series' first entry into the sequential art medium, and features aspects of the Halo universe which until then had not been discussed or seen in any medium.

 The majority of the book is divided into four short stories by different writers and artists from the computer game and comic industries.
 Each story focuses on different aspects of the Halo universe, revealing stories that are tangential to the main plot of the game.
-Apart from the stories, the book also contains an extensive art gallery compiled of contributions from Bungie, Marvel and independent sources.
+Apart from the stories, the book also contains an extensive art gallery compiled from contributions from Bungie, Marvel and independent sources.

 Released on July 19, 2006, The Halo Graphic Novel was well-received, with reviewers noting the cohesiveness of the work as a whole, as well as the diversity of the individual material.
 The success of the novel led to Marvel announcing a new limited comic series, Halo: Uprising, and other future Halo comic books.